Dhghomon/easy_rust/README.md

 }
 ```

 This is okay, but we don't want to print "The dog is running".
-We can change the method `.run()`, but we have to follow the signature.
+You can change the methods that a `trait` gives you if you want, but you have to have the same signature.
+That means that it needs to take the same things, and return the same things.
+For example, we can change the method `.run()`, but we have to follow the signature.
 The signature says:

 ```rust
 // 🚧